nerc-project/nerc-netbox-device-library/README.md

 ## Usage
 Template format is expected to be consistent to that use by Netbox export to yaml function.

 Main branch is synced with production repo.
-PR to main branch will trigger push to development install of netbox.
+PR to main branch will trigger sync to development install of netbox.

 ## Limitations
 Manufacturer creation is not supported and is being handled by https://github.com/nerc-project/nerc-netbox repo.